5lot5/sfip/README.md

 # sfip

-Super fast network-scanner - Needs root(!)
+Super fast network-scanner

+Needs root-privileges to work

 Feel free to use and change